 Cardiovascular safety is the best-documented long-term outcome for tirzepatide.
 The data is reassuring across multiple analyses.

 The SURPASS-4 trial followed high-cardiovascular-risk type 2 diabetes patients for up to 104 weeks.
-The hazard ratio for MACE-4 (cardiovascular death, myocardial infarction, stroke, unstable angina) was 0.74 (95% CI 0.51 to 1.08) for tirzepatide versus insulin glargine (Del Prato et al., Lancet, 2021).
-While the confidence interval crossed 1.0 (meaning the reduction was not statistically significant), the point estimate suggests a trend toward cardiovascular benefit.
+The hazard ratio for MACE-4 (cardiovascular death, myocardial infarction, stroke, unstable angina) was 0.74 (95% CI 0.51 to 1.08) versus insulin glargine (Del Prato et al., Lancet, 2021).
+The confidence interval crossed 1.0, meaning the reduction was not statistically significant, but the point estimate suggests a cardiovascular benefit trend.

 Psychiatric and Neurological Effects

 Mood changes have not been identified as a significant signal in any randomized controlled trial.
-Individual reports of irritability or mood swings during rapid weight loss are consistent with caloric restriction effects rather than a pharmacological signal.
+Individual reports of irritability or mood swings during rapid weight loss are consistent with caloric restriction effects.

-Suicide risk: A real-world cohort study specifically evaluated this concern and found no increased risk of suicidal ideation or behavior with tirzepatide compared to non-GLP-1 controls (PMC, 2025).
-The FDA continues to monitor this signal for the entire GLP-1 receptor agonist class but has not issued any warnings for tirzepatide.
+Suicide risk: A real-world cohort study specifically evaluated this concern and found no increased risk with tirzepatide compared to non-GLP-1 controls (PMC, 2025).
+The FDA continues to monitor this signal for the entire GLP-1 receptor agonist class but has not issued warnings for tirzepatide.

 Hair loss (telogen effluvium) occurs in some users experiencing rapid weight loss.
 This is a stress response of the hair follicle cycle, not a direct drug effect.
 Hair loss typically begins 2 to 4 months after significant weight loss onset and resolves within 6 to 12 months.
-See our guide on tirzepatide hair loss.
-For related concerns about tirzepatide and anxiety, see our focused guide.
+For more on tirzepatide hair loss, see our focused guide.
+For anxiety-related concerns, see tirzepatide and anxiety.

 Real-World Safety Data (FAERS 2022 to 2025)